 If you’re in search of the best foods to give your metabolism and energy stores a swift kick, try adding lentils, fish (i.e., tuna, salmon), eggs, chia seeds, oranges or green tea to your diet.

 Processed foods are high in sugar and contain large amounts of high-fructose corn syrup.
+Most foods that come out of wrapper are processed in some way.
 They can produce devastating effects on the body over a period causing heart disease, obesity, cancer, and diabetes.

 l) Drink Water with Apple Cider Vinegar